mojaloop/ml-iso-hackathon/README.md

 2.4.2 An **ILPData** type which contains either a Condition or a Fulfilment, both of whose type is _BinaryString32_.<br/>

 Copies of the modified schemas are included in our submission (example messages are provided in **[api/example-messages](./apis/example-messages)** folder and xsds are in **[xsd](./xsd)** folder).

-## 7. Todo

-- [x] Deploy a landing page, or even just the ttk UI to get started
-- [ ] Some circleci config that deploys this project when we push a new tag (is this _really_ necessary?)